 2. Outline the mechanisms by which ACEs lead to poor health and social outcomes.

-4. Outline a range of creative and innovative strategies to build resilience in individuals, families and communities across a range of settings.
+4. Outline a range of creative and innovative strategies to build resilience in service users and practitioners.

-We also offer a half day ACE / Resilience workshop.
-This includes a film screening and discussion / Q & A.
+We also offer a one day ACE / Resilience workshop and a screening of Resilience followed by a Q & A.